Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 Since logistic regression is tipycally used for classification task and our variable Calories ,that we want to predict is continous random variable, we have to traspose the problem into a classification one by making the variable binary.
 In order to do that we classify foods into two categories: "low calorie" and "high calories" defining a threshold to distinguish between the two classes.

-let's take a look into the structure of the variable using numeric dataset only

 We've tried with normal data, standardize data, and log trasformation since again it helps to reduce multicollinearity and we find out that the best is with log trasformed data looking at the summary and the plot of the variable, we notice that calories follow a semi-gaussian distribution both Median and mean are reasonable approach to use, since they are close to each other.
 However we choose median as treshold is less sensitive to outliers and skewness in the data.
 It ensures that half the data points are classified as `"low calories"` and the other half as `"high calories"`, providing balanced classes.